Dolibarr/dolibarr-docker/README.md

 If the "docker-compose" command is not available, you can replace it with the command "docker compose".

-You can check the web and the mariadb containers are up and see logs with
+You can verify that the web and the mariadb containers are up and see logs with

 `sudo docker-compose ps`